Introduction to quantum groups: 7d. Schur-Weyl twisting

 \underline{2.
 Composition}.
 In the untwisted case, this was based on the following formula:

 In order to prove now the result in the twisted case, it is enough to check that the signs match.
 More precisely, we must establish the following formula:

 Let $\tau,\nu$ be the partitions on the left, so that the partition on the right is of the form $\rho\leq[^\tau_\nu]$.
 Our claim is that we can jointly switch $\tau,\nu$ to the noncrossing form.
 Indeed, we can first switch as for $\ker(j_1\ldots j_q)$ to become noncrossing, and then switch the upper legs of $\tau$, and the lower legs of $\nu$, as for both these partitions to become noncrossing.
-Now observe that when switching in this way to the noncrossing form, $\tau\to\tau'$ and $\nu\to\nu'$, the partition on the right transforms into $\rho\to\rho'\leq[^{\tau'}_{\nu'}]$.
-Since the partition $[^{\tau'}_{\nu'}]$ is noncrossing, we can apply Proposition 7.24 (3), and we obtain the result.
+Now observe that when switching in this way to the noncrossing form, $\tau\to\tau'$ and $\nu\to\nu'$, the partition on the right transforms into: